 The JCA including its Addendum is an additional agreement to the Collaboration Agreement, fully executed by the Parties on [insert date], which further details the Research and, which together with this JCA, determine the purpose of the processing of personal data (the “Purpose”).

-The personal data in the Dataset has been collected by Collaborator under a protocol that has been approved by [the Ethical Review Board in xxx insert dr.nr.] with [insert name] as principal investigator.
+The personal data in the Dataset will be collected by Collaborator under a protocol approved by relevant Ethical Review Board in accordance with local laws, under the supervision of [insert name] as principal investigator.

-The personal data in the Dataset has been obtained by KI under a protocol that has been approved by [the Swedish Ethical Review Board in xxx insert dr.nr.] with [insert name] as principal investigator.
+The personal data in the Dataset will be processed by KI under a protocol that has been approved by [the Swedish Ethical Review Board in xxx insert dr.nr.] with [insert name] as principal investigator.

 The Parties agree that they together determine the purposes and the means of the processing with regards to the Research described in the Collaboration Agreement and the Parties therefore agree that they are both joint controllers.